Safer ≠ Safe

 Plus, good, solid research can take decades to compile, and we just aren’t there yet with e-cigs, vapes, and JUUL.
 We don’t know yet the impact these products could have on our health.
 But what we know so far definitely gives us pause.

-Vaping weakens your immune system, can damage blood vessels, and makes you significantly more likely to start smoking cigarettes.
+Vaping can weaken your immune system, can damage blood vessels, and makes you significantly more likely to start smoking cigarettes.

 And, like JUUL, most e-cigs and vaping products contain nicotine.
 You’re also 4x more likely to start smoking cigarettes if you vape.